Boss-Chanonn/MeetmateBooking/flask-template/QUICK_START.md

-# 🚀 MeetMate Quick Start Guide
+# MeetMate Quick Start Guide

-## 🎯 About MeetMate
+## About MeetMate

-MeetMate is a beginner-friendly Flask application for booking meeting rooms.
-It uses Python's built-in `sqlite3` module with raw SQL queries, making it perfect for students learning web development and database fundamentals.
+MeetMate is a Flask application for booking meeting rooms.
+It uses Python's built-in `sqlite3` module with raw SQL queries, making it good for learning web development and database fundamentals.

-## ⚡ Quick Start (3 Steps)
+## Quick Start (3 Steps)

 ### Step 1: Install Dependencies
 ```powershell